 Research Interests: Discrimination, Education, Local Public Finance, Mortgage Markets, Peer and Neighborhood Effects, Segregation, Social Interactions, Urban Labor Markets

-“The Effects of Career and Technical Education: Evidence from the Connecticut Technical High School System” (E. Brunner and S. Dougherty.
-Conditionally Accepted.
+“The Effects of Career and Technical Education: Evidence from the Connecticut Technical High School System” (E. Brunner and S. Dougherty).
+In Press.
 Review of Economics and Statistics.

 “Measuring Social Interaction Effects when Instruments are Weak” (with Z. Shi).
 In Press.
 Journal of Business & Economic Statistics.